brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 ![Prometheus targets 2]({{ site.baseurl }}/assets/img/posts/prom-console-targets-2.png)

-Note Prometheus's administration console includes a graph viewer useful for simple testing, but not rich enough for instance to display complex aggregated views.
+Note [*Prometheus*](https://prometheus.io/) administration console includes a graph viewer useful for simple testing, but not rich enough for instance to display complex aggregated views.
 If you will, have a go and play around a bit, but we'll jump now straight to the following section, It's [*Grafana*](https://grafana.com/) time!

 ## Enabling *Grafana*

 [*Grafana*](https://grafana.com/) is an open platform for analytics and monitoring capable of rendering very intuitive and interactive graphics out of multiple data sources, one of them being Prometheus.
-Our intention is therefore to plug [*Grafana*](https://grafana.com/) to [*Prometheus*](https://prometheus.io/) to display our [*Camel*](http://camel.apache.org/) application metrics.
+Our intention is therefore to plug [*Grafana*](https://grafana.com/) into [*Prometheus*](https://prometheus.io/) to display our [*Camel*](http://camel.apache.org/) application metrics.

 ![Prometheus Pod]({{ site.baseurl }}/assets/img/posts/graf-arch.png){:width="100%"}

 To deploy an instance of [*Grafana*](https://grafana.com/) in [*Red Hat OpenShift*](https://www.openshift.com/) I've taken as a base the demo prepared by the *OpenShift* team available (available [here](https://github.com/OpenShiftDemos/grafana-openshift)).

 I've customised the example by updating to the latest [*Grafana*](https://grafana.com/) version (4.4.1) and including a [Grafana plugin to render pie charts](https://grafana.com/plugins/grafana-piechart-panel) (not included by default).
-Download the plugin from [*Grafana*](https://grafana.com/)'s [download link](https://grafana.com/api/plugins/grafana-piechart-panel/versions/1.1.6/download) and unzip the contents in your local grafana working directoy (assuming you've created one), or alternatively use the commands below:
+Download the plugin from [*Grafana*](https://grafana.com/)'s [download link](https://grafana.com/api/plugins/grafana-piechart-panel/versions/1.1.6/download) and unzip the contents in your local grafana working directory (assuming you've created one), or alternatively use the commands below:

 	mkdir grafana
 	cd grafana